j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

         logger.error("Response: %s", response)
 ```

-> **Note:** The `config` variable is a dictionary that contains the configuration for the `FlinkClient` class.
+> **Note:**  The `config` variable is a dictionary containing the `FlinkClient` class's configuration.
 The `statement_name` variable is the name of the Flink SQL statement that you want to stop or start.
 All these variables are defined in the `.env` file.
-(Refer to the [tests/test_flink_client.py/load_configurations](https://github.com/j3-signalroom/cc-clients-python_lib/blob/main/tests/test_flink_client.py) function for the environment variables that are required to run the test.)
+(Refer to the [tests/test_flink_client.py/load_configurations](https://github.com/j3-signalroom/cc-clients-python_lib/blob/main/tests/test_flink_client.py) function for the environment variables required to run the test.)

-To test the starting a currently stopped Flink SQL statement, which you can see in the picture below taken from the CCAF Flink statements tab UI:
+To test starting a currently stopped Flink SQL statement, which you can see in the picture below, taken from the CCAF Flink statements tab UI:

 ![flink-statement-stopped](images/flink-statement-stopped.png)

 Execute the following command in the terminal:
 ```bash
 pytest -s tests/test_flink_client.py::test_stop_statement